W Union Square Hotel Repair & Restoration

 The owner sought repairs to the structure after some of the roof’s Spanish style tiles had loosened and fallen from the building causing a safety hazard.
 The structure’s bricks were also damaged on the North and East facades.
 The damage was found to be linked to the mortar surrounding brick being too strong, and the pressure on the bricks too high.

-PULLMAN, an exclusive licencee of STRUCTURAL TECHNOLOGIES’ products and technical support services, was contracted to perform a roof/tile and façade restoration.
+PULLMAN, a licensee of STRUCTURAL TECHNOLOGIES’ products and technical support services, was contracted to perform a roof/tile and façade restoration.
 Crews removed and replaced individual cracked or spalled brick, repointed cracked brick masonry mortar joints and saw cut vertical expansion joints to install new brick ties.

 PULLMAN performed granite stone patch repairs, restoring cracked granites by installing a primer and sealant to vertical cracks near corners.
 In addition, crews performed a specialized cleaning of the stone and power washed all facades.